An e-commerce built on serverless technologies from the ground up, running on AWS infrastructure with a React frontend.

 The app featured a localStorage cache, a serverside API, and realtime filtering of search results.

 I have extensive Drupal experience from my time at Klarna.
-Their needs for a scalable and multilingual platform led us to migrate their main website from Joomla and rebuild it entirely in Drupal.
+Their needs for a scalable and multilingual platform with strong permissions management led us to migrate their main website from Joomla and rebuild it entirely in Drupal.

 We were tasked with showing the company's activity on social networks.
 I ended up writing a library in PHP for fetching, processing, and caching data from Twitter, Instagram and Spotify.